 Outdoor adventurers often overlook skin care.
 But it’s an important consideration for anyone planning on spending time outdoors, whether for an hour or a week.

-Remind them with mineral sunscreens (active or sport) from the W.S.
-Badger Company, a B-Corp.
-A family-owned maker of organic, cruelty-free body care since 1995, all Badger sunscreens are PABA-free and use zinc oxide instead of oxybenzone or octinoxate for sun protection, which makes them coral reef-safe and gives them high safety ratings from the Environmental Working Group.
+Remind them with mineral sunscreens from the W.S.
+Badger Company, a family-owned B-Corp.
+A maker of organic, cruelty-free body care since 1995, all Badger sunscreens are PABA-free and use zinc oxide instead of oxybenzone or octinoxate for sun protection, which makes them coral reef-safe and gives them high safety ratings from the Environmental Working Group.

 For backpackers, the Soak and Float shampoo bar from Lush is a great choice, and smells “like a campfire crackling at night.”
 The bar is vegan and self-preserving and comes “naked” — without packaging — though you can choose to add a recyclable cork pot or reusable tin.
 Lush is committed to continual improvement.
 Its packaging has 89% total recycled content and will soon be 100% recyclable or compostable.
 The shampoo bars alone avoid nearly 6 million plastic bottles and the use of 450,000 liters of water a year globally.